NixOS/rfcs/rfcs/0034-expression-integrity.md

 [summary]: #summary

-This RFC seeks to provide a strategy to allow NixOs to strongly attest who authored a package, who reviewed it, and that the package has not been tampered with.
+This RFC seeks to provide a strategy to allow NixOs to strongly attest who authored a nix expression, who reviewed it, and that it has not been tampered with outside the review flow.

 # Motivation
 [motivation]: #motivation

-Nix currently does not have any method to attest who authored a nixpkg, who reviewed it, or that a given binary cached package was actually built from a given .nix file in version control.

-In practice this means that a bad actor can gain remote code execution on NixOS systems if any of the following are true:
+Due to the lack of VCS integrety on NixOS today a bad actor can gain remote code execution on NixOS systems if any of the following are true:

   * A Github employee is coerced or malicious
   * The Github account credentials of any maintainer are compromised
   * A successful BGP attack on github.com or similar to create an MITM
-  * A cache server is compromised

-Essentially NixOS has many single points of trust, and thus single, points of failure.
+Essentially NixOS has many single points of trust, and thus single points of failure.

 This is a serious design flaw and we can learn lessons from other package